PaulMorel1/gatsby-theme-empress/README.md

 # Empress

-Full featured Gatsby blog starter that allows you to run a fast static blog as cheaply as possible.

-Created by Evan X. Merz.

-## About
+## Description

-This is a feature complete static blog starter based on the Gatsby tutorial.
-So if you finished the Gatsby tutorial and you think Gatsby is great, but you don't want to waste time re-inventing basic features like tags, then this might be the right starter for you.
+Empress is a feature complete static blog theme.
+If you finished the Gatsby tutorial and liked Gatsby, but you didn't want to waste time re-inventing basic features like tags, then this might be the right package for you.

-The goal is a blog for the 21st century that has all the core features of a static blog, without any bloat.
+The goal of this project is a blog for the 21st century that has all the core features of a static blog, without any bloat.

-### But why no SASS?
-Styled Components?
-Typography?

-When I tried to set up a Gatsby blog using other starters/themes, I found that I couldn't upgrade to the latest version of major dependencies, such as Gatsby, due to a broken web of dependencies.
-For this reason I wanted to keep this blog as vanilla as possible.

-You can add any libraries that you like.

-## Requirements

-To use it out-of-the-box as intended, you need the following things.

-- a free GitHub account
-- a free AWS account
-- knowledge of git and markdown

-That allows you to hook into the power of AWS S3/CloudFront and GitHub Actions.
-Together these services will allow you to run a fast, modern blog without paying a cent (usually).

-## Features
+### Features

 Empress is a fully featured Gatsby blog starter.